 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

-- In a medium-sized pot, heat your pomegranate juice on low until it is hot (but not quite boiling).
+- In a medium-sized pot, heat your pomegranate juice on medium-low heat until it is hot (but not quite boiling).

 - Turn off the burner and whisk in 1 tablespoon of gelatin until dissolved.
 After the 1st tablespoon has dissolved, add the 2nd tablespoon and again whisk until dissolved.

-- Spray your silicon moulds with a small amount of coconut oil cooking spray.
+- Spray your silicone molds with a small amount of coconut oil cooking spray.
 This step is optional but highly recommended.
-The first time I made these, they were really hard to get out of the silicon moulds and many of them fell apart through the process.
-If you don’t have cooking spray, you can also put your silicon moulds in the freezer once they have set and then they will pop out a bit easier.
+The first time I made these, they were really hard to get out of the silicone molds and many of them fell apart through the process.
+If you don’t have cooking spray, you can also put your silicone molds in the freezer once they have set and then they will pop out a bit easier.

-- Place your silicon moulds on top of a baking sheet or pan.
-This will catch any liquid that might pour over when you are filling the moulds.
+- Place your silicone molds on top of a baking sheet or pan.
+This will catch any liquid that might pour over when you are filling the molds.
 This will also allow you to transport them into the fridge more easily without spilling it.

-- Slowly and carefully pour the pomegranate gelatin mixture into the silicon moulds, filling them just up to the top with liquid.
+- Slowly and carefully pour the pomegranate gelatin mixture into the silicone molds, filling them just up to the top with liquid.
 If you happen to run out of all the liquid, you can pour the additional liquid into muffin cups or even a small glass dish.

-- Transport your silicon moulds into the fridge and chill for roughly 2 hours.
-At this point, they should pop right out of the silicon moulds.
+- Transport your silicone molds into the fridge and chill for roughly 2 hours.
+At this point, they should pop right out of the silicone molds.

-- Store your pomegranate gummies in the fridge for up to one week.
+- Store your pomegranate gummies in an airtight container in the fridge for up to one week.